-How to Develop a Successful Telemedicine Application
+How to Develop a Telemedicine Application: Key Features, Steps and Technologies

-How to Develop a Successful Telemedicine Application
+How to Develop a Telemedicine Application: Key Features, Steps and Technologies

 The window to act is now.
 The current crisis has demonstrated the relevance of telehealth and created an opening to modernize the care delivery system.
 This modernization will be achieved by embedding telehealth in the care continuum at scale.
 A $3 billion revenue market has the potential to grow to $250 billion.
 McKinsey